chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 ## Update issues by query

 The **Jira: Update Issues by Query** task type updates issues that are located by a [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query.
+It is supported in XL Release 4.8.0 and later.

 The following properties are available: